whitestryder-labs/simple-inventory-app/backend/inventory-web-api/README.md

+#inventory-web-api
-#### A simple web-based inventory service that exposes a REST API.
+A simple web-based inventory service that exposes a REST API.
 Allows any anonymous user to view the inventory and view inventory items, and authenticated users can buy items from the inventory.